Hardeyemmy/alx-low_level_programming/0x10-variadic_functions/README.md

-varaiadic functions stdarg.h, variadic functions, const keyword
+variadic functions in c programming